OHDSI/CureIdRegistry/README.md

 The Cure Id Registry is a clinical registry leveraging OMOP and EHR automation.
 CURE ID is a collaboration between the FDA and the National Center for Advancing Translational Sciences (NCATS), part of the National Institutes of Health (NIH).

 This Github repository is the migrated documentation from the FDA Cure ID project.
 This move was motivated by the inconsistencies of the current storage method, in Microsoft Teams.
 This repository takes the Concept list from the Cure-ID Registry group, within the Health Special Interests Teams group, and combines it with the Cohort Creation scripts from the Cure**S** ID Registry group, also within the same Teams environment.
+Essentially, it is meant to be the central authority of the definition of the registry- what concepts to include, how to generate the cohort, who is included, etc.

-The cohorts extract the anonymized person_id, birthdate, and first date of a positive COVID test from the OMOP CDM.
+The cohort is comprised of the anonymized person_id, birthdate, and first date of a positive COVID test from the OMOP CDM.

 ## NOTICE: It is currently rather difficult to make edits directly to the repo.
-We are working on streamlining the process of approving users to the organization, so that they may make pull requests/direct edits
+We are working on streamlining the process of approving users to the organization, so that they may make pull requests/direct edits.

 --------------------------------------------------------------------------------------------------